Rotation Schedule

 Graded Responsibility

 A formal chain of command policy is given in written form to every resident.
 Common to most programs in the United States, a junior resident on a team will see new patients first.
-He/she will evaluate the patient, arrange routine tests and notify a more senior resident.
-The senior resident, with attending input, coordinates complicated or invasive diagnostic tests.
+They will evaluate the patient, arrange routine tests and notify a more senior resident.
+The senior resident, with attending inpu,t coordinates complicated or invasive diagnostic tests.
 Decisions for operative intervention are made jointly by the senior resident and attending.
-No patient goes to the operating room without an attending surgeon.
-The primary goal is always – the best patient care.
+No patient goes to the operating room without an attending surgeon being aware.
+The primary goal is always the best patient care.

 Residents are integrated into the operating room as early as possible.
 PGY-1 and PGY-2 residents at Spartanburg Regional Healthcare System perform more operations than the national average.